beets3d/FutureMakers/docs/projects/cannon/index.md

 ### Multi-Color Printing
 - Use multi-color filament to print the frame, arms, and decorations in different colors.

-### Themed Ballista Shields
+### Themed launcher Shields
-- Design and print custom shields or banners for your ballista (e.g., medieval, sci-fi, fantasy).
+- Design and print custom shields or banners for your launcher (e.g., medieval, sci-fi, fantasy).

-### Ballista Target Range
+### launcher Target Range
-- Design and print a set of targets or obstacles for competitive ballista battles.
+- Design and print a set of targets or obstacles for competitive launcher battles.

 ---